The truth about social media is that it’s all about sales. And helping someone else to sell something.

 If I don’t put in the hours, the effort, the creativity, it’s like dumping a shit in the middle of the road and everyone else will just go around it.
 And life goes on.
 You either comment on other people’s things or you don’t exist.
 Likes are not enough.
 Anymore.
 They used to pump the ego, but now it doesn’t work anymore.
 Especially since all the marketing departments and agencies are stressing themselves to death about engagement.

-Engagement is everything that a user does to actually interact with your content.
+Engagement is everything that a user does actually to interact with your content.
 He has to put in some effort.
 Or it doesn’t count.
-We cal all double-tap, and some are really fast at it.
+We all double-tap, and some are really fast at it.
 But what’s the point?
 It doesn’t matter.

 And now I ask myself, what’s in it for me?
 I spend hours on end to craft my content, and that’s when my expectations raise so high, I can’t even explain.
 But when the numbers come or don’t most of the times, I fall and I fall hard.
 I don’t like to compare, especially myself, but I’ve seen others and their craft sucks big time compared to mine.
 So what’s the matter?
 Do I really such?
 Do I still need to learn more about how the games of social media works?